sergio11/nimbustv_android/README.md

 🙏🙏 I want to extend my sincere gratitude to [Umair Khalid](https://github.com/UmairKhalid786) for his outstanding work on the [ComposeTv](https://github.com/UmairKhalid786/ComposeTv) repository.
 This repository has been an invaluable resource and a crucial starting point for my project.

 Through ComposeTv, I've had the opportunity to learn and explore new techniques and concepts in development.
 Umair Khalid's clear documentation and high-quality code have been instrumental in my understanding and professional growth.

+Disclaimer

+NimbusTV is provided for educational and learning purposes only 🎓.
+The project has been developed to facilitate access and viewing of content through M3U playlists 📂, organized in an efficient and accessible manner on Android TV devices 📺.
+NimbusTV is not responsible for the use made of the app or the content viewed through it 🚫.

+Users are responsible for ensuring that the content they access through the app does not violate any copyright laws or other applicable regulations in their jurisdiction ⚖️.
+NimbusTV uses public IPTV sources such as IPTV org 🌐, which provide freely accessible and public domain channels 📡.
+NimbusTV does not control or guarantee the availability or legality of the TV channels available through these sources 🔍.

+By using NimbusTV, you acknowledge that the use of the app is at your own risk ⚠️, and the development team assumes no responsibility for any copyright violations, legal issues, or damages resulting from accessing content through the app 💼.

 ## Visitors Count